 The first OVA focuses on introducing the world of Mahoutsukai no Yome and the start of Chise’s backstory.
-The second concentrates on revealing Chise’s uncomfortable family life with her relatives and the strain her magic abilities can cause on those around her as well as an explanation for her love of books, the forest library or Mayoiga and her newfound friendship with its librarian, Riichi Miura.
-The last part of the OVA explains Riichi’s own tragic story and how the child of a star, our light, gives us the hope and courage to keep moving forward.
+The second concentrates on revealing Chise’s uncomfortable family life with her relatives and the strain her magical abilities can cause on those around her.
+It provides an explanation for her love of books, the forest library or Mayoiga and her newfound friendship with its librarian, Riichi Miura.
+The last part of the OVA explains Riichi’s own tragic story and how the child of a star, “our light,” gives us the hope and courage to keep moving forward in life.

 In creating and establishing the world of Mahoutsukai no Yome, the OVA fully utilizes the ability of animation to show rather than strictly using voice-over to effectively draw the audience into the story.
-I found that the OVA did well in letting the scenes breathe, establishing shots to give visual context of the story’s world and creating a mood in a scene.
-Unlike most of the fantasy/supernatural genre anime and manga that I’ve seen in the past, Mahoutsukai no Yome explores a world where fantasy creatures belonging to the Western folklore roam, invisible before the naked eye, amongst humans or choose to remain hidden from the eyes of regular people, than just the supernatural beings found in Japanese folklore.
+I found that the OVA did well in letting the scenes breathe, establishing shots to give visual context of the story’s world and creating a mood within a scene.
+Unlike most of the fantasy/supernatural genre anime and manga that I’ve seen in the past, Mahoutsukai no Yome explores a world where fantasy creatures belonging to the Western folklore roam amongst humans or choose to remain hidden from the eyes of regular people, than just the supernatural beings found in Japanese folklore.
 It is one of the aspects I enjoyed about this series because it is refreshing and cool to integrate other cultures into my favourite genre.

 Watching the OVA as a whole, there are significant elements that help the viewer understand the world of Mahoutsukai no Yome and Chise’s life in her flashback.